daiwanwei/ton-tact-playground/counter-contract/README.md

-# Counter contract implemented with tact
+# Counter contract implemented in tact

 This project has ready to use TACT compiler, typescript + jest with [ton-emulator](https://github.com/ton-community/ton-emulator), example how to do tests.